harshkhavale/HM0032_Mentorius/README.md

 # HM0032 TheNxtBigThing 💻
 # Building <i>The Next Big Thing</i> in Mentorship! 🚀
-## Develop a streamlined platform for addressing the lack of personalized mentorship using efficient mentor matching, and ensuring tailored and effective mentorship experiences.
+## Develop a streamlined platform for addressing the lack of personalized mentorship using efficient mentor matching and ensuring tailored and effective mentorship experiences.

 ### Our Solution:
 <div align="center">